GaloisInc/BESSPIN-Tool-Suite/docs/createReleaseAMI.md

     - AMI description: `FETT AMI 1234567xxxxxxxxxxxxx`

 9. Test the AMI:
-    - Create a fresh `f1.2xlarge` based on the instance.
-    - open nix-shell
-    - Run: `ci/fett-ci.py -X runDevPR -ep AWS -job 123`
+    - Use the `aws-testing-ci` utility to test the AMI.
+    - Check how many slots are empty in `us-west-2` on `Galois_TA-2_dev` to determine the `C` (capacity) value.
+Note that the utility does not support other accounts/regions yet.
-    - Now you have all the configs in `/tmp/dumpIni`.
+    - Run the following:
-    - Create one instance per config, and launch that config and ensure that it gives `Success`.
+        ```
+        ./aws-testing-ci.py -a ami-xxxxxxxxxxxx -c C -n <UseAMeaningfulName> -r 3
+        ```
+    - That would test each combination 3 times.
-    - If something fails, then after a fix is merged to master, all steps have to be repeated.
+    - If something fails, then after a fix is merged to master, the tests should be repeated.

 10. Tag master branch:
 On any machine, get the AMI ID, let's say `ami-xxxxxxxxxxxx`.